Part One What Is a Trauma Nurse?

 Also, reach out to your local hospital or school of nursing to find out about any upcoming career fairs.
 Set up an appointment with a student advisor or career counselor at your local college or university.

 Many sources can get you started on your search for trauma nursing positions.
 First, check the “Careers” pages of websites for hospitals interest you, especially those with trauma centers.
-You can also put questions out on nursing social media sites, and search career sites, and dedicated nursing career sites such as our job board.
+You can also put questions out on nursing social media sites, and search career sites, and dedicated nursing sites like our own nurse.org job board.

 Injuries happen suddenly and often without warning.
 The more fortunate trauma patients, often unconscious, vulnerable, and at risk of death, find themselves in the capable hands of trauma nurses and their colleagues.
 Trauma nurses can turn the tide from disabling injuries and even death to life with the most positive health outcomes possible.